mikecirioli/core-google-launcher/README.md

 ex. kubectl get ingress -n cloudbees-core | grep cjoc
 ```

-Paste the domain name listed into your browser to go to the CloudBees Core Operations Center and start the setup process.
+Paste the domain name listed into your browser to go to CloudBees Core Operations Center and start the setup process.
 Or you can click on the Endpoints link under Kubernetes Engine > Services in the GCP console.

 The installation process requires an initial admin password.
 Execute this command to get it: